 Students with Disabilities

-How is career planning impacted by having a disability?
+How is career planning affected by having a disability?

 Make time for career development and planning.
 Students with disabilities are typically a year to two years behind their peers in relation to progress in career development.
 Because of their added attention to coursework and other commitments, students with disabilities may feel that they do not have the time to engage in career development activities.
 This can make a student feel like they have little control over their own career development.
 It is important that you make time to seek out experiences in college that will help you clarify your career interests.